projectsbyif/people-first/README.md

 ## What is this?

-In collaboration with the Open Data Institute, IF researched how open APIs in the telecoms sector could lead to new classes of commercial products.
+A collaboration between Natalie Byrom, Rachel Coldicutt and Sarah Gold.

+We know the incoming Labour government needs to be ready to deliver, and to keep on delivering throughout its first term.
+To achieve this, we recommend that digital public-service renewal is united behind a mission to put people first, always.

-It is available at https://openapis.projectsbyif.com/.
+It is available at https://peoplefirstalways.tech/.

 ## Installation